ZoinerTejada/azure-data-guide/data-guide/technology-choices/cognitive-services.md

-# Cognitive Services Technology Choices
+# Cognitive services technology choices

 [About]()
 [What are your options when choosing amongst the cognitive services?](#options)